BNTechie/Learning_Resources/Statistics/README.md

 ****3. Normal Distribution****

 It is one of the most important distributions in statistics because of its natural occurrence in many processes and its central role in the Central Limit Theorem.
-This distribution is also known as Gaussian distribution.
+This distribution is also known as the Gaussian distribution.

+*****Features:*****

+1. Belle shaped curve: The graph of this distribution is bell-shaped, with the highest point at the mean of the data, symmetric about the mean.
+2. Mean, median, and mode: Mean, median, and mode of such distribution are all equal and are located at the center of the distribution.
+3. Standard Deviance and Variance: The spread of the distribution is measured by the standard deviation of the curve.
+The larger the standard deviation, the wider the curve and vice versa.
+4.

-4. Z-score
+5. Z-score
-5. Sigmoid
+6. Sigmoid
-6. Correlation
+7. Correlation
-7. Cosine Similarity
+8. Cosine Similarity
-8. Naive Bayes
+9. Naive Bayes
-9. MLE
+10. MLE
-10. OLS
+11. OLS
-11. F1 score
+12. F1 score
-12. ReLU
+13. ReLU
-13. Softmax
+14. Softmax
-14. R2 score
+15. R2 score
-15. MSE
+16. MSE
-16. MSE+L2 Reg
+17. MSE+L2 Reg
-17. Eigen vectors
+18. Eigen vectors
-18. Entropy
+19. Entropy
-19. KMeans
+20. KMeans
-20. KL Divergence
+21. KL Divergence
-21. Log-loss
+22. Log-loss
-22. SVM
+23. SVM
-23. Linear Regression
+24. Linear Regression
-24. SVD
+25. SVD
-25. Lagrange multiplier
+26. Lagrange multiplier